perlwasm/Wasm/README.md

 This module installs an `@INC` hook that automatically loads WebAssembly (Wasm) files so that they can be used like a Perl module, without:

+The functions inside the WebAssembly module are exportable via the [Exporter](https://metacpan.org/pod/Exporter) module.  `@EXPORT_OK` is used, so you will need to explicitly export functions.

 - Having to write a boilerplate `.pm` file that loads the WebAssembly
 - The caller needing to even know or care that the module is implemented in something other than Perl.